N Gauge Society Ltd

 Can the NGS be trusted with my contact information?

 We believe so.
 The NGS has used the resources available from the UK Government’s regulatory body – the Information Commissioner’s Office (ICO) to ensure compliance with UK law.
 The NGS used the skills and knowledge of a former Information Security Specialist to formulate the NGS’s policies and procedures for data protection.
 The individual has undertaken an online course run by the ICO on data protection.
-The NGS had a voluntary Advisory check-up meeting with ICO officials (Nov.
-2022)and received a rating of ‘Good Practice’ awarded in the subsequent ICO report.
+The NGS had a voluntary Advisory Check-up meeting with ICO officials (Nov.
+2022) and the subsequent ICO report noted some good practices which had been discussed during the check-up.
+The NGS has appointed a Data Protection Advisor to the management committee to ensure that any new or changed process proposals are checked for continued compliance with UK law and the protection of our members’ data.

 Where can I find out more?